Showing posts with label sandwiches. Show all posts

 For the tastiest soup, it's best to boil leftover roasted turkey bones and turkey bits in a pot of seasoned water.
 Once the water is simmering on low, just step away for an hour, and meanwhile, do a little veggie and leftover turkey chopping to add with strained turkey broth.

-If you feel a bit more ambitious, then rustle up a Cajun classic Chicken and Sausage Gumbo, but with leftover turkey instead of chicken.
+If you feel a bit more ambitious, then rustle up a Cajun classic, Leftover Turkey Gumbo.

-My Mom lives in Louisiana and she sure knows how to do a Gumbo.
-This is another cold weather dish.
+My Mom lives in Louisiana, and she sure knows how to do a Gumbo.
+This is another cold-weather dish.
 Serve Mom's Turkey and Sausage Gumbo over rice.
-Again you can reduce the prep time because the leftover turkey is already cooked.
-And another shortcut is using a pre-made Gumbo base called a roux, that is often stocked in regular grocery stores.
+Again, you can reduce the prep time because the leftover turkey is already cooked.
+And another shortcut is using a pre-made Gumbo base called a roux, which is often stocked in regular grocery stores.

 Check out my video below for all the tasty details.